If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 How Many Nests Does a Mason Bee Make?

 Nesting cell construction in the mason bee life cycle continues until the mason bee dies.
 If it fills the nesting space it first chose, the bee plugs the entrance of the nest and moves on to building another nest in another suitable space.
-In Mason beekeeping, the mason bee starts work on a second nesting tube if it fills the first nesting tube.
+In mason beekeeping, the mason bee starts work on a second nesting tube if it fills the first nesting tube.
 Female mason bees live for 4-6 weeks before they die.
-This is the same average lifespan for all bees except queen bees in honeybee colonies.
+This is the same average lifespan for all bees, except the queen bees in honeybee colonies.

 Pollen and Nectar Collection

-In its lifecycle, the mason bee collects pollen and nectar from plants.
+In its life cycle, the mason bee collects pollen and nectar from plants.
 The purpose of doing this is to provide the best food for its larvae.
 Some of the nectar that the mason bee drinks during collection trips is used up in its body as food to produce energy.
 During pollen and nectar collection trips, mason bees contribute to the pollination of plant flowers.

 Mason bees have ventral scopae that hold pollen which the bee then flies to its nesting site.
 Most ventral scopae are black in color except on a few Osmia species.
 Each female mason bee makes many trips for her to fill just a single nest cell with pollen and nectar.
 Once she has completed making an adequate pollen and nectar provision mass, she will back into the nesting cell and lay a single egg on the pollen bed.
 This is followed by the closing of the cell using some mud.